Glassboro Summit Conference: Vietnam War

 Alexei Kosygin with U.S. President Lyndon B. Johnson at the summit.

-In their first meeting held on 23 June 1967 there were only four people present, Alexei Kosygin and Lyndon B. Johnson and their respective interpreters.
-The main subjects discussed between the two was the ongoing crisis in the Middle East and the Soviet-US arms race.
-Towards the end of the meeting, Johnson said he was willing to discuss a peace settlement regarding war in Vietnam; literally meaning dividing the country in half, one part communist another part capitalist.
-He assured Kosygin that the only reason for American bombing in North Vietnam was because of North Vietnamese intervention into South Vietnam.
-Johnson offered the Soviets to supervise the democratic election in South Vietnam in the aftermath of the war.
-Kosygin responded by returning to the original subject; the crisis in the Middle East.
-During their afternoon meeting, Kosygin told Johnson that he was recently in contact with Phạm Văn Đồng, the Prime Minister of North Vietnam, and that they had discussed the possibilities on putting an end to the war.
+In their first meeting, held on 23 June 1967, only four people were present: Alexei Kosygin and Lyndon B. Johnson and their respective interpreters.
+The main subjects discussed between the two were the ongoing crisis in the Middle East and the Soviet-US arms race.
+Towards the end of the meeting, Johnson said he was willing to discuss a peace settlement to the war in Vietnam: meaning to divide the country in half, one part to be communist and another part to be capitalist.
+He assured Kosygin that the only reason for American bombing in North Vietnam was North Vietnamese intervention into South Vietnam.
+Johnson offered to supervise the democratic elections in South Vietnam in the aftermath of the war.
+Kosygin responded by returning to the original subject: the crisis in the Middle East.

+During their afternoon meeting, Kosygin told Johnson that he was recently in contact with Phạm Văn Đồng, the Prime Minister of North Vietnam, and that they had discussed the possibilities of putting an end to the war.
 The North Vietnamese reply came during Kosygin's lunch with Johnson.
-Kosygin compared the Vietnam War with the Algerian War which ended when Charles de Gaulle's France signed a peace treaty signifying the end of French colonisation of Algeria; he believed this would happen to the United States if the war continued.
-He also made it very clear that the North Vietnamese would not give up their goal of a unified Vietnam that easily.
+Kosygin compared the Vietnam War to the Algerian War which had ended when Charles de Gaulle's France signed a peace treaty signifying the end of French colonisation of Algeria; he believed a similar result would happen for the United States if the war continued.
+He also made it very clear that the North Vietnamese would not give up their goal of a unified communist Vietnam too easily.

-Johnson was worried of North Vietnamese betrayal, saying he would be "crucified" politically in the United States if the North Vietnamese decided to send their troops into South Vietnam if and when the United States stopped bombing them.
-Kosygin said, relieving Johnson of his worries, that a North Vietnamese delegation could meet anywhere in the world to discuss a peace settlement with the Americans.
+Johnson was worried about a North Vietnamese betrayal, saying he would be "crucified" politically in the United States if the North Vietnamese sent their troops into South Vietnam after the United States stopped bombing them.
+Kosygin, relieving Johnson of his worries, said that a North Vietnamese delegation would meet anywhere in the world to discuss a peace settlement with the Americans.